 If wild fish are unavailable buy from a reputable shop or hobbyist.

-There are at least two variants available one of which is usually traded as G.
+There are at least two variants available one of which is usually traded as G. sp.
+‘Araguaia orange head’.

 This is misleading since both are endemic to the Tapajós drainage (see ‘Distribution’), and appears to date back to an error in collection locality when the fish were first exported.

 The two differ in the extent of orange colouration on the head which extends onto the opercle in G. sp. ‘orange head (rio Arapiuns form) but is mostly restricted to the area above the eyes in G. sp.
 ‘Araguaia orange head’ (Tapajós main channel form).

 The intensity of both head and dorsal stripe appears to be directly related to age, gender and social position, with dominant adult males displaying the greatest extent, although in general the Arapiuns form is the more brightly-coloured.

 Since no other members possess the orange head colouration it’s also among the easiest to distinguish.